 Tom's Hardware's SSD Hierarchy Chart

 We understand that SSD prices make it difficult to adopt the latest technology.
-Maybe that's why you aren't too keen on blowing a few hundred dollars on solid-state storage, especially when you can spend the same amount and buy four 2 TB hard drives or a high-performance processor.
+Maybe that's why you aren't too keen on blowing a couple hundred dollars on solid-state storage, especially when you can spend the same amount and buy four 2 TB hard drives or a high-performance processor.
 That's why it's important to put things into perspective.

 Over the past five years, CPU performance has hit new and unforeseen heights, and processors are increasingly spending time waiting on data from hard drives.
 This is what makes storage today's most glaring bottleneck.
 Overcoming it requires an SSD.